fdrennan/interviewR/README.md

 # interviewR
 An R repo with questions for a Quantum interviewee.
 The questions are specified below but any data required to solve the problem is either in `Quantum_Assessment.Rmd` or `daily_data.rda`.
+If desired, the latex in this file can be rendered in RStudio or in the `Quantum_Assessment` file.

 Please return you solution in a well organized and clean RMarkdown file.
 Clean and well documented code is highly encouraged.
 Extensive use of tidyverse tools is recommended.